mehernandez/mobile-flashcards/README.md

+## Mobile flashcards

+This is a mobile application developed with React Native to help you study for your exams, just add as many decks and flashcards as you want, test yourself and have fun!.

+## Instructions

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).